martinescardo/HoTTEST-Summer-School/Agda/Cubical/Solutions9.lagda.md

 open import Lecture9-live hiding (_∙_ ; ua ; SemiGroup ; substEquiv)
 ```

-## Part I: more hcomps
+## Part I: More hcomps

 ### Exercise 1 (★★)
-## (a)
+### (a)
-Show the left cancellation law for path composition
+Show the left cancellation law for path composition using an hcomp.
 Hint: one hcomp should suffice.
-Use comp-filler and connections
+Use `comp-filler` and connections

 ```agda
 lUnit : {A : Type ℓ} {x y : A} (p : x ≡ y) → refl ∙ p ≡ p